Andrew1J/upload-bills/README.md

 ```

 ## API Testing
-* Within the app Directory, run the following command
+* Within the app Directory, run the following command (make sure to install the dependences!)
 ```
 mocha test/apitests.js
 ```